Spain's PM expects "reasonable" terms for any new aid

 MADRID Spanish Prime Minister Mariano Rajoy said on Monday he expected the European Union to set reasonable conditions for Spain if the country sought a bailout, saying he should not be told exactly where to trim public spending and would not cut pensions.

-Spain has already received aid of up to 100 billion euros ($127.86 billion) from the euro zone to help it shore up its ailing banks and has made it clear it could seek a sovereign rescue once euro zone partners and the European Central Bank spell out what strings would be attached.
+Spain has already received aid of up to 100 billion euros (79.96 billion pounds) from the euro zone to help it shore up its ailing banks and has made it clear it could seek a sovereign rescue once euro zone partners and the European Central Bank spell out what strings would be attached.

 "I am absolutely convinced that everyone will be reasonable but I insist that we haven't taken a decision," Rajoy told Spanish state television in his first TV interview since winning power more than nine months ago.